-A key goal of GE is to promote clarity and fairness in the grading process.
-It will provide breakdown reports for students that show the PQAM score, NCS, and final grade, along with possible visual aids for instructors, such as radar charts and contribution timelines.
-It also provides feedback prompts that can auto-generate personalized feedback summaries, for example, “Your code coverage and documentation were strong, but code review participation was low.”, or “Project quality was excellent, but individual contribution was significantly below team average.”
-All grading decisions and overrides are documented for transparency in the event of appeals or disputes.
+A central objective of GE is to improve transparency and fairness in grading.
+The system generates detailed reports for students that include PQS, NCS, and the final score.
+Instructors receive visual analytics such as radar charts and contribution timelines.
+GE can also generate feedback prompts that summarize performance patterns, for example: “Code coverage and documentation were strong, but code review participation was limited,” or “Project quality was high, but individual contribution was significantly below the team average.”
+All grading decisions and manual overrides are logged to support transparency during grade reviews or disputes.

-The Grading Engine (GE) acts as the bridge between AI-driven analysis and practical grading outcomes.
-By combining group quality and individual contribution metrics with anomaly detection and transparency features, GE ensures that every student receives a fair, evidence-based grade—while still allowing instructors to exercise judgment when necessary.
+The Grading Engine (GE) serves as the interface between AI-driven analysis and final grading outcomes.
+By combining group-level quality metrics with individual contribution measures and anomaly detection, GE supports fair, evidence-based grading while preserving instructor oversight and judgment.